veelo/gettext/readme.md

 ﻿# Gettext

 This Dub package provides internationalization functionality that is compatible with the [GNU `gettext` utilities](https://www.gnu.org/software/gettext/).
 It combines convenient and reliable string extraction - enabled by D's unique language features - with existing well established utilities for translation into other natural languages.
 The resulting translation tables are loaded at run-time, allowing users to switch between natural languages within the same software distribution.
-Many commercial translation offices support GNU `gettext` message catalogs (the PO files, for Portable Object), and various editors exist that help with the translation process.
+Many commercial translation offices can work with GNU `gettext` message catalogs (the PO files, for Portable Object), and various editors exist that help with the translation process.
 The translation process is separated from the programming process, so that they may happen asynchronously and without knowledge of eachother.
 New translations may be added without recompilation.

 ## Features

 - All marked strings that are seen by the compiler are extracted automatically.
-- Constants, immutables, static initializers and even enums can be marked as translatable (a D specialty).
+- Constants, immutables, static initializers, manifest constants and anonimous enums can be marked as translatable (a D specialty).
+- Plural forms are language dependent.
 - Multiple identical strings are translated once.
-- References to the source location of the original strings are maintained.
+- Code occurrences of strings are communicated to the translator.
 - Available languages are discovered and selected at run-time.
-- Plural forms are supported and language dependent.
-- Platfom independent, no dependencies on C libraries.
+- Platfom independent, not linked with C libraries.
 - Automated generation of the PO template.
 - Automated merging into existing translations (requires [GNU `gettext` utilities](https://www.gnu.org/software/gettext/)).
 - Automated generation of MO files (Machine Object) (requires [GNU `gettext` utilities](https://www.gnu.org/software/gettext/)).